jeromelebel/MongoHub-Mac/README.markdown

 ## Download

 [HERE](https://mongohub.s3.amazonaws.com/MongoHub.zip)
-Or you can compile it yourself
+Or you can compile it yourself using Xcode

 ## Build